jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

      The naming convention is that it uses the name of the active inventory in CRFReporter.
      (see also **NB** at the end of chapter)
 - -x Location of the PartyProfile result file to be imported to CRFReporter.
-     The naming convention is  that it uses *_result* in addition of the name of the empty PartyProfile file.
+     The naming convention is  that it appens *_result* to the empty PartyProfile file name.
 - -y Inventory year (the last year in CRFReporter)

 `run-ghg-master.sh` contains also the options -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files and directories that come with the lukeghg package.

 #### Produce CRFReporter xml file

-Make sure you have activated python virtual environment and you are in /data/shared/\<user\>/GHGInventory/.
+Make sure you have activated *lukeghg* python virtual environment and you are in */data/shared/\<user\>/GHGInventory*.
-First, create *crf* and *PartyProfile* directories:
+Then create *crf* and *PartyProfile* directories for GHG Inventory result files and PartyProfile xml files respectively:

 	(lukeghg) prompt% cd /data/shared/<user>/GHGInventory/
 	(lukeghg) prompt% mkdir crf
 	(lukeghg( prompt% mkdir PartyProfile

-Second, copy GHG inventory files to *crf* directory:
+Copy GHG inventory files to *crf* directory:

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

-It has been practice that all GHG inventory results are by year in the same *crf* directory on the server.
+It has been practice that all GHG inventory results are by year in the same *ghg/\<year\>/crf* directory on the server.
 Be sure the read rights for the files exists.

-Third, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
+Download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p`  option in `run-ghg-master.sh`.
 To produce the PartyProfile result file filled with the  GHG inventory results type the two commands:

 	(lukeghg) prompt% convertutf8.py -f crf/'*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log

 The GHG inventory result files (csv files) seem to use different encoding systems.
 `convertutf8.py` converts them to utf8 if needed (this is why they need to be copied with `scp` to *crf* directory first).
 The script `run-ghg-master.sh` will run few minutes at most.
 The `>`character redirects standard out terminal output to *Import.log* file and `2>` redirects standard error terminal output to *Error.log* file.

 The final step is to import the PartyProfile result file to CRFReporter.

-For EU529 inventory there is similar [`run-eu529-ghg-master.sh`](lukeghg/lukeghg/bin/run-eu529-ghg-master.sh) script  in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) directory.
+For EU529 inventory there is similar [`run-eu529-ghg-master.sh`](lukeghg/lukeghg/bin/run-eu529-ghg-master.sh).
 Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

 **Tips**: Once you have this set-up you can use it also for the future inventories.
+Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

 **NB:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
-Each CRFReporter version update requires new PartyProfile xml from CRFReporter.
+Each CRFReporter version update requires new PartyProfile xml from CRFReporter even during the same active inventory.

 #### GHG inventory files
 The files are text (csv) files with white space as separator.
 Each line